nbarlowportfolio/CSharp-Analysis-With-LINQ-JSON/README.md

 How many people like the most popular combination?: 10, Combination: Cheese, Bacon For department Research and Development:
 How many people like the most popular combination?: 12, Combination: Mushrooms, Sausage

-Disclaimer: I ran out of time and could not test answers.
-Disclaimer: All pizza ingredients listed are plant-based.
-No animals were harmed in the coding of this program.